 This triple crown season kicks-off with a proud moment as Nolan Kerr-Dini, son of veteran Sockers player JP Dini, takes to the field for the Club.
 Coach Mike Whiteman leads Sockers OFC to its first ever Master's Division Championship, the team is undefeated.
 OFC is runner up at the West Ottawa Tournament.
 Player/Manager Lillian Czindl guides Sockers Ladies "A" to the Division 1 title, and the men's team wins the Indoor Cup.
 Old and new friends gather at Centennial Park as Rudy Mouw organizes a very successful McCulloch Co-ed Cup.

 This is another winning season for Sockers FC, marking 20 consecutive seasons with a winning overall Club record.
 Club sponsor Family Dental Centre generously outfits the entire club with new jerseys.
 Sockers Ladies "A" new coach Scott Hoogkamp guides the team to the BQWSL Division 1 Championship.
 Sockers OFC goes undefeated in the Cup yet loses in penalties in the final in a monsoon-style rain storm.
 OFC runner up for second consecutive year at West Ottawa Tournament.
 Shara Lee Foster retires from an excellent Division 1 career to join Sockers "B." Steve Whitehead's daughter Katie also joins "B" as a rookie.
-On a very sad note, veteran player-manager-executive member Barb Angus, and veteran youth & senior player Derek Arsenault, both suffer serious career-ending injuries.
+On a very sad note, veteran player-manager-executive member Barb Angus, and veteran youth & senior player Derek Arsenault, both retire from playing the game due to injury.

 The above is by no stretch a complete record of our Club history.
 There are too many names to mention, too many memories to recall.
 If you have more information to add or feel something is missing email to: firstname.lastname@example.org